 - Drop constraints that have been created by pg_partman for the columns that are configured in part_config.
-This makes it easy to clean up constraints if old data needs to be edited and the constraints aren't allowing it. - Will only drop constraints that begin with partmanconstr for the given child table and configured columns. - If you need to drop constraints on all child tables, use the included python script (reapply_constraint.py).
-This script has options to make constraint removal easier with as little impact on performance as possible. - The debug parameter will show you the constraint drop statement that was used.
+This makes it easy to clean up constraints if old data needs to be edited and the constraints aren't allowing it. - Will only drop constraints that begin with partmanconstr for the given child table and configured columns.

+- If you need to drop constraints on all child tables, use the included python script (reapply_constraint.py).
+Or if you're on PG11+, use reapply_constraints_proc().
+These both have options to make constraint removal easier with as little impact on performance as possible. - The debug parameter will show you the constraint drop statement that was used.